Education and Training

-A course in Communicating Water Science and Technology – 2016 dates TBA: The course is designed to inform educators, communicators and community consultants about water science including how to present it to lay people in a way that captures their attention and is easily understood.
+A course in Communicating Water Science and Technology – September/October 2016 dates TBA: The course is designed to inform educators, communicators and community consultants about water science including how to present it to lay people in a way that captures their attention and is easily understood.
 It will help those with a responsibility to interact with and guide the community, at all levels, towards sustainable urban water management.
 It will help you to provide information simple enough to understand, yet technical enough to trust.

 Communicating Water Science and Technology Resources:

 Urban Water Reuse Cycle: http://www.sahityagraphics.com.au/water/index.html

 Waste-d-water to Pure Water by Jenifer Simpson

 In this highly readable guide we discover what we put into water, how we take it out again and how we can be sure that it has been taken out.
 It is fully illustrated with diagrams, cartoons and photos.
 It is unique in that it starts by explaining the pollutants that may be in the water – organic and inorganic chemicals and microorganisms – and goes on to describe the sophisticated and efficient technologies available to remove them so that we understand and learn to trust them.
 It then tells us how we can be sure that they have been taken out.
 The booklet introduces the star rating system for water quality that describes the quality of water as it becomes progressively cleaner – the more stars, the more opportunities to use the precious resource.
 The technical content is easy to follow.
 It provides accurate knowledge so that we can have a realistic perspective when considering how our water should be managed.
 From-waste-d-water-to-pure-water_condensed